Spencer Harvey

 Busch Stadium

 06/07/07 - Trip with mom and Aunt Miss Penn to see my Redlegs.
 My first MLB game not in Kauffman.
-05/30/12 - Trip with Aunt Ms. Penn and Uncle Pat.
+05/30/13 - Trip with Aunt Ms. Penn and Uncle Pat.
 Michael Wacha's debut.
 Late-Game Rainout that ended at 2 AM.
+05/06/23 - Made a day trip with Sophie and Isaac Abbot (Sophie's boyfriend) to see the Cardinals play the Tigers.
+The first "ballpark chaser" game where the ball collection started.

 700 Clark Avenue, St. Louis, MO, USA